-So what’s the easiest way to pick a swimsuit that’s going to flatter your new figure?
+So, what’s the easiest way to pick a swimsuit that’s going to flatter your new figure?
 We’re going to break down the different swimsuit cuts and which one will make you feel the most confident poolside and at the beach this summer.

 When looking for a new swimsuit, you can narrow down the cut you’ll need by looking at your favorite bras.
 Which one do you like the most, and why?
 Swimsuit tops have a lot in common with bras in that they lift and define the bust.
 Knowing which type of bra you like the most can help you narrow down which swimsuit top to choose.
 Next, we’ll explain the different swimsuit top cuts and why they may or may not work for your new figure.

 Swimsuit tops with underwire can be an excellent choice if your breast augmentation is completely healed.
 The underwire gives needed support and will enhance your new shape.
-But keep in mind that underwire isn’t an great choice if you are still in the healing stages.
+But keep in mind that underwire isn’t a great choice if you are still in the healing stages.
 If you’ve just completed breast augmentation surgery, you’ll want to skip the underwire until next summer, as it can put too much pressure under and around your incisions.
 Too much pressure against the tissues while they heal can lead to scarring and unevenness.
 Be sure to get the green-light from your surgeon before wearing a swimsuit with underwire.

+You’re feeling confident in your new body and the clothing you choose to wear, especially your swimwear, should make you feel just as confident!
 While you’re feeling confident in your clothes with your new bust line, your swimsuit should be no different.
 Make stress, anxiety, and self-consciousness a thing of the past this swimsuit season by knowing exactly what type of swimsuit top is going to flatter your figure before you buy.

 If you want to feel confident on the beach and off but are still on the fence about breast augmentation check out the full guide on Breast Augmentation.